Day 1 - 3 May

 11:45 - 12:20 New approaches to enablement, engagement and self-management: Aps explored

-This session explores different approaches to helping citizens understand both their health needs and their options towards choosing the care that is right for them.
+Our session will be panel session around different approaches to enabling the citizen to understand their health needs and options, and to choose the care that is right for them.

-Speakers from a range of organisations will explain how they are tackling this challenge.
+We will hear from speakers from a variety of organisations who are tackling this challenge.